How to support Right to Repair in the UK

 Why do we need a Right to Repair?

 The problem is simple.
 The products we use everyday are getting harder and harder to fix.
 Electronic waste is one of the fastest growing waste streams in the world, with phone and laptops manufacturers making their products harder to fix.
-The UK is the second highest producer of e-waste per capita on Earth, producing 25kg per person per year!
+The UK is the second highest producer of e-waste per capita on Earth, producing 24 kg per person per year!
 And it’s not just digital devices – the amount of household appliances failing within 5 years of their purchase is also skyrocketing.

 From our own community repair events, we know that most of the products that are brought in could be fixed.
 But we’re increasingly faced with barriers to repair.
 Our top three are: